jacksonmafra-umain/StockholmTransport/PUBLISHING.md

     ```

 2.  **Use in a consumer project:**
     In the consumer project's `settings.gradle.kts`, add `mavenLocal()` as a repository.
-Then, you can declare the dependency as usual:
+Then, you can declare the dependency:
     ```kotlin
     // in consumer's build.gradle.kts
     implementation("com.umain.transport:stockholm-transport:1.0.0-SNAPSHOT")
     ```

+### iOS (Local Framework Integration for Fast Development)

+This is the **recommended method for local development**.
+It directly links your KMP shared module to your Xcode project, providing a seamless and fast development loop.

+1.  **Link the Framework to the Xcode Project:**
+    - Run a Gradle build once to generate the initial framework: `./gradlew :shared:assembleStockholmTransportXCFramework`
+    - Open your `iosApp/iosApp.xcworkspace` in Xcode.
+    - In the Project Navigator, drag the generated `StockholmTransport.xcframework` from `shared/build/XCFrameworks/release/` into the "Frameworks, Libraries, and Embedded Content" section under your `iosApp` target's "General" tab.
+    - When prompted, ensure "Copy items if needed" is **unchecked**.
+Set the framework's "Embed" status to **"Do Not Embed"**.

+2.  **Add the Pre-build Script Action:**
+    - In Xcode, go to **Product → Scheme → Edit Scheme...**.
+    - Select the **Build** section and click the **+** icon to choose **New Run Script Action**.
+    - Drag this new script to be the very first build step.
+    - Paste the following script:
+      ```bash
+      # Navigates to the KMP project root and runs the task to build and embed the framework
+      cd "$SRCROOT/../"
+      ./gradlew :shared:embedAndSignAppleFrameworkForXcode
+      ```
+    - In the **Provide build settings from** dropdown, select your main app target (`iosApp`).

+Now, when you build in Xcode (▶️), the script runs automatically, ensuring you always have the latest Kotlin code.

 ### JavaScript (using NPM Link)

-`npm link` is the standard way to test local NPM packages.

 1.  **Build the JS package:**
     ```bash